 I knew a girl; she was the luckiest girl I knew.
 She had everything, the perfect family which wasn’t just well to do but also pretty honest about a lot of social stigmas.
-She could talk to her dad about periods and her mom about every guy she wants to get naked with.
+She could talk to her dad about periods and her mom about every guy she ever had a minute crush on.
 Her parents were not totally lenient because they kept a decent watch on most of her activities but they weren’t assholes who don’t let their daughter hang out with boys fearing she’ll get loose.
 They entertained that daughter’s friends, male or female.
-They forgave her when she got caught making out with her ex.
-Although, a lot of drama followed but they did eventually because she was the only child.
-The moon of their life, the only one whom they could call their creation, their pride.
+Because she was the only child, she was lonely at times.
+So they took her friends for trips, treated them like family.
+She didn’t always get what she wanted but she had what she needed and that was enough.
+That’s what her parents told her.
+That’s what she believed.
 Her parents were amazing.
 She was lucky that way.

 She had everything a moderately happy person would wish for.
 She had great friends who had her back; at least for a long time.
 She was liked in middle school.
 She wasn’t immediately pretty at the first sight but if you looked at her for more than 4 minutes, you could feel her making a mark on you.
 You wouldn’t fall in love with her because she wasn’t pretty and she didn’t have a great personality.